-The Group's accounting policies in these condensed consolidated interim financial statements is the accounting policy applied in the Annual Financial Statements.
+The Group's accounting policy in these condensed consolidated interim financial statements is the accounting policy applied in the Annual Financial Statements.

-A. New standards not yet adopted by the Group's Israeli insurance companies in accordance with the instructions of the Capital Market, Insurance and Savings Authority

-IFRS 17, Insurance Contracts ("IFRS 17" or "the Standard") and IFRS 9, Financial Instruments ("IFRS 9")
+A. New standards not yet adopted by the Group's Israeli insurance companies in accordance with the instructions of the Capital Market, Insurance and Savings Authority IFRS 17, Insurance Contracts ("the Standard" or "IFRS 17") and IFRS 9, Financial Instruments ("IFRS 9")

-As set out in Note 2A above and further to the information in Note 3R to the Annual Statements, in accordance with the Updated Roadmap, the date of initial application of the new standards, for insurance companies in Israel, was revised, and will apply as from quarterly and annual periods starting on January 1, 2025.
+As set out in Note 2A above and further to the information in Note 3R to the Annual Statements, in accordance with the Updated Roadmap, the date of initial application of the new standards, for insurance companies in Israel will apply as from quarterly and annual periods starting on January 1, 2025.
 Accordingly, the transition date will be January 1, 2024.
-Nonetheless, already in 2024, insurance companies will be required to include a special note in the financial statements, key proforma reports prepared in accordance with the new standards, according to the disclosure format attached in the appendix to the Updated Roadmap, as follows: In the financial statements for the third quarter of 2024, disclosure will be made for the proforma statement of financial position as at January 1, 2024 (the transition date for application of the Standard), including disclosure of the amount of the contractual service margin and the amount of the risk adjustment for each of the operating segments separately.
-Additionally, in the 2024 annual financial statements, disclosure will also be made for certain sections of the proforma comprehensive statement of income for the six-months ended June 30, 2024 (without comparative figures).
+Nonetheless, already in 2024, insurance companies will be required to include a special note in the financial statements, key proforma reports prepared in accordance with the new standards, according to the disclosure format attached in the appendix to the Updated Roadmap, as follows: In the financial statements for the third quarter of 2024, insurance companies may provide disclosure for the proforma statement of financial position as at January 1, 2024 (the transition date for application of the Standard), including disclosure of the amount of the contractual service margin and the amount of the risk adjustment for each of the operating segments separately.
+In addition, in the annual financial statements for 2024, insurance companies are required to provide disclosure for the proforma statement of financial position as at the transition date for application of the Standard, and to provide disclosure for certain sections of the proforma comprehensive statement of income for the sixmonth period ending on June 30, 2024 (without comparative figures).
 Moreover, under the Note, insurance companies will be required to provide supplementary qualitative disclosure that will refer, among other things, to the issues set out in the Updated Roadmap.

-Additionally, the Updated Roadmap sets out the revised key preparatory measures and time schedules which, in the opinion of the Capital Market, Insurance and Savings Authority, are required to ensure quality deployment by Israel's insurance companies for the proper application of the standard, including regarding adapting their information systems and their operation, implementation and review of the adequacy of controls, project management and documentation, completion of formulating the accounting policy and deployment for the different reports required, performing quantitative tests, deployment for calculating the risk adjustment for non-financial risk (RA), and deployment for the audit of the auditors.
+Additionally, the Updated Roadmap sets out the revised key preparatory measures and time schedules which, in the opinion of the Capital Market, Insurance and Savings Authority, are required to ensure quality deployment by Israel's insurance companies for the proper application of the Standard, including regarding adapting their information systems and their operation, implementation and review of the adequacy of controls, project management and documentation, completion of formulating the accounting policy and deployment for the different reports required, performing quantitative tests, deployment for calculating the risk adjustment for non-financial risk (RA), and deployment for the audit of the auditors.

-Below is a breakdown of the accounting policy selected by the Group for a number of key topics in the New Standards:
+Below is a breakdown of the accounting policy selected by the Group for a number of key topics in the New Standards.
+It should be emphasized that everything specified below in connection with the accounting policy is correct as of the publication date of this report and it may change: